Chemical (in)homogeneity and atomic diffusion in the open cluster M67: Discussion

 As noted in the introduction, atomic diffusion can cause surface abundances to vary as a function of stellar evolutionary phase.
 The maximum effect is seen near the turn-off point.
 As the star evolves from the turn-off point to the sub-giant and red giant branches, the surface abundances return to (near) their original values due to the deepening of the surface convection zone.

 From this study, we see that the sub-giant stars in our sample are chemically homogeneous, to a high-precision level ($\approx$ 0.02 dex).
 Since the convection zones of sub-giant stars are deep, any signatures of diffusion might be washed away.
-It is therefore also likely that the chemical composition of these stars is the closest to that of the primordial composition of the cluster.
+It is therefore also likely that the chemical composition of these stars is the closest to that of the primordial composition of the cluster based on this study.
 We note that the turn-off stars in our sample show large abundance variations (0.1 - 0.2 dex), implying that they are likely chemically inhomogeneous.
-Since the turn-off stars have the thinnest convective envelopes, the abundance differences resulting from the different turbulent mixing and diffusion processes should be easily revealed, thus making their surface abundances variable.
+Since the turn-off stars have the thinnest convective envelopes and diffusion has had the whole time of the main sequence evolution to affect their surface abundances, thus making their surface abundances variable.
 This might lead to the observed large abundance variations between the turn-off stars from our sample.
 We therefore suspect that the turn-off stars in M67 might show the largest chemical inhomogeneity, when compared to other stellar groups.

-In order to test the effect of atomic diffusion in M67, we compared our observational results to the stellar evolutionary models from \citet{dot17}.
-In Figures \ref{fig10} -- \ref{fig13}, we show the elemental abundances for all the species analysed in this study, as well as for the values of solar twin Y1194.
+In order to test the effect of atomic diffusion in M67, we compared our observational results to the stellar evolutionary models from \citet{dot17} and O. Richard (private communication).
+In Figures \ref{fig9} -- \ref{fig12}, we show the elemental abundances for all the species analysed in this study, as well as for the values of solar twin Y1194.
 We then over-plotted the values predicted by the model for those species which have been modelled.
-The adopted MIST models \citep{dot16, cho16} include overshooting mixing, turbulent diffusion and atomic diffusion, and radiative accelerations were included on an element-by-element basis.
-The elemental abundances predicted by the model were derived for solar metallicity, initial mass ranging from 0.7\,M$_\odot$ to 1.4\,M$_\odot$, and ages of t = 4.0 Gyr and t = 5.0 Gyr.
+The adopted MIST models include overshooting mixing, turbulent diffusion and atomic diffusion, and radiative accelerations were included on an element-by-element basis.
+The elemental abundances predicted by the model were derived for solar metallicity \citep{asp09}, initial mass ranging from 0.7\,M$_\odot$ to 1.4\,M$_\odot$, and ages of t = 4.0 Gyr and t = 5.0 Gyr.
+The model from O. Richard has taken into account atomic diffusion, but without additional mixing.
+The predicted abundances by his model were based on an age of $\sim$ 3.7 Gyr and solar metallicity slightly differ ($\sim$ $+$0.06 dex) from the value adopted by MIST models.
 We shifted the zero-point of the model predicted values to fit the results for the solar twin Y1194.
+We note that there are subtle differences between different models but they agree in general.